Esprit-Noir/MERN-blog-app/README.md

-# eShope-api-nodejs
+# MERN-blog-app
-ecmmerce api using nodejs and expressjs
+Blog app using nodejs and expressjs